gusl/CalibrationCurves/README.md

 **Future work:** Produce Bayesian intervals with Stan, using isotonic splines to enforce shape constraint.

-## Confidence Intervals via Isotonic Binary Regression + Bootstrap
+## Confidence Intervals via Isotonic Binary Regression

-The isotonic regression model:
+We now present isotonic binary regression.

 For each observation **i**, we have the forecaster's probabilistic guess <img